-Sigra field data loggers may be used to collect and or transmit data.
-They can also be used to control local equipment or transmit warnings based on that data.
+Sigra field loggers may be used to collect and transmit data.
+The applications they may be used for include:

 - Ground anchor monitoring